gina-yang/fa20-qbio490/scvelo/steps.md

 ### Questions/Issues:
 - How to remove cells from processing?
 - How to change number of genes used in velocity analysis?
+- What defines a sample in the metadata file?
+It seems that loompy assumes each R1+R2 file pair represents a sample.